All Episodes

 Mishandling classified information, mishandling government property, destruction of government property, obstruction.

-When you when you go and you're working some kind of a case and you move the information outside of the of the classified chain, you very well are obstructing anything that may be going forward.
+When you go and you're working some kind of a case and you move the information outside of the classified chain, you very well are obstructing anything that may be going forward.

-You have committed quite frankly espionage, and depending on whether or not you shared that information, could even be considered treason.
+And depending on whether or not you shared that information could even be considered treason.

-Carelessness is when somebody goes with a classified uh computer that has uh maybe you have a computer that has two different hard drives.
+Carelessness is when somebody goes with a classified computer that has, maybe you have a computer that has two different hard drives, and they're removable.

 I've heard of this many, many times.